vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 -   `false` — Allows cancelling lazy initialization of blocks that is set on another redefinition level.

-`Function` – a function that is executed before initializing the **first instance** of a block of the specified class.
+`Function` – A function that is executed before initializing the **first instance** of a block of the specified class.
 If the function returns `false`, instances of the block will be initialized [automatically](#automatically).

 ```js
 modules.define('my-block', ['i-bem__dom', 'ua'], function(provide, BEMDOM, ua) {